Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost - NewsBreak

 “Increasing domestic energy production is an important part of our effort to sustain sanctions on the Russian economy and we urge you to increase U.S. energy independence and decrease inflationary pressures at the pump.”

-The House members who signed the letter include Democrat Angie Craig of Minnesota’s 2nd Congressional District.

-The post Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost appeared first on Minnesota Reformer .
+The post Biden OKs release of 1 million barrels of oil a day from reserve, calls for supply boost appeared first on Louisiana Illuminator .

 Comments / 0